nerva-project/nerva-docs/docs/guides/cli.md

 <hr>

 ## Getting started: Windows
-**Tip for Windows users:** [Cmder][cmder-link] is an alternative command prompt which improves the CLI experience.
-It is not required but is being used in the screenshots in this guide.

 1. Open your Downloads folder and extract the contents of `nerva-vx.x.x.x_windows-x64.zip` into a new folder.
 You can move this new folder wherever you'd like NERVA to be stored on your computer (for example, on your desktop) or just leave it where it is.